CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/tuner-swerve/configuring-your-modules.rst

 Once all modules have been configured, click on the :guilabel:`Configuration Completed!` button that appears.

-.. danger:: To ensure the drive and steer tests are accurate, the devices are factory defaulted.
+.. warning:: To ensure the drive and steer tests are accurate, the devices are factory defaulted.
 It's recommended that the user makes a :ref:`backup <docs/tuner/configs:tuner configs>` of their configs if they are not applied in their robot program.